MicrosoftEdge/WebView2Feedback/specs/GetFavicon.md

 };
 ```
 # API Notes
-Note that even if a web page does not have a Favicon, the FaviconChanged event
+Note that even if a web page does not have a Favicon and there was not a previously
+loaded Favicon, the event is not raised.
+Otherwise if there is not Favicon and the
-is raised when the page is navigated to.
-The Favicon would be an
+previous page did have a Favicon, the FaviconChanged event is raised when the page
-empty image stream and empty Uri for the lack of a favicon.
+is navigated.
+The Favicon would be an empty image stream and empty Uri for the lack
+of a favicon.
 The end developer is expected to handle this scenario.
+Otherwise, we
-Otherwise, we raise the FaviconChanged with an observed change to the
+raise the FaviconChanged with an observed change to the Favicon.
+In that scenario,
-Favicon.
-In that scenario, the CoreWebView2 has an updated value for the FaviconUri property, and the GetFavicon method to match the updated favicon.
+the CoreWebView2 has an updated value for the FaviconUri property, and the
+GetFavicon method to match the updated favicon.
+Loading the same Favicon twice does
+re-raise the FaviconChanged event.
 See [API Details](#api-details) Section below for API reference
 # API Details
 ## Win32 C++